computationalmodelling/virtualmicromagnetics/docs/environments-software.rst

 In :ref:`getting-started-user`, we created a :term:`virtual machine` based on the Full :term:`Virtual Micromagnetics` environment.
-Here, we detail the micromagnetic simulation packges and other software supported and used by Virtual Micromagnetics, and we describe the list of available Virtual Micromagnetics environments.
+Here, we detail the micromagnetic simulation packages and other software supported and used by Virtual Micromagnetics, and we describe the list of available Virtual Micromagnetics environments.